sanger-tol/treeval/docs/output.md

 - [pipeline-information](#pipeline-information) - Report metrics generated during the workflow execution

+## Note
+Some terms used here are fairly Sanger specific, for example `punchlists`.

+Punchlists are bed files containing sites of interest:
+- `gap_punchlist.bed` contains the coordinates of gap regions in the genome.
+- `{species}_cdna_punchlist.bed` contains the coordinates of a cDNA aligments, cDNA being sourced from the `{species}`.

+This same logic can be applied to all punchlists.
+We will work on making these more generic, however, as they are used in downstream processes that require seperate updates they will remain for now.

 ## generate-genome

 This workflow generates a .genome file which describes the base pair length of each scaffold in the reference genome.
 This file is then recycled into the workflow to be used by a number of other subworkflows.